smatechnologies/ibm-i-agent-docs/docs/operator-replay/virtual-devices.md

 restart the Telnet server.

 :::warning
 Expect a short interruption and disconnect of all Telnet-based devices (printers and most display devices, except for the designated partition console display) while the system Telnet Server is stopped and restarted.
 This suspension of Telnet services is required to activate any change (Add or Remove) to the registered Telnet Exit Program.
-Although the Agent\'s exit program activation function is designed to automatically restore Telnet services after the activation has completed, SMA recommends using the partition\'s console device to perform this action, since the console device will NOT be suspended when the Telnet server is suspended.
+Although the Agent's exit program activation function is designed to automatically restore Telnet services after the activation has completed, SMA recommends using the partition's console device to perform this action, since the console device will NOT be suspended when the Telnet server is suspended.
 :::

 ##### SMATELR1 Display Use Instructions